Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability enables local escalation of privilege with no additional execution privileges needed and requires no user interaction for exploitation.
-It allows attackers to escape the Chrome sandbox and potentially gain access to the Android system_server, which could lead to complete system compromise.
-The impact is particularly severe as it affects multiple versions of Android and could be used to bypass critical security boundaries (NVD, The Hacker News).
+The vulnerability enables local escalation of privilege with no additional execution privileges needed.
+It allows attackers to escape the Chrome sandbox environment and potentially gain access to the Android system_server, which could lead to complete system compromise.
+The high CVSS score indicates potential severe impacts on system confidentiality, integrity, and availability (Help Net Security, SecurityWeek).

 Source: This report was generated using AI